-If you use this software (or a modified version of it) in any scientific work, please cite the corresponding works:
+If you use this software (or a modified version of it) in any scientific work, please cite at least one of the corresponding works:

 Radu Tudor Ionescu, Marius Popescu, and Aoife Cahill.
 Can characters reveal your native language?
 A language-independent approach to native language identification.
 Proceedings of EMNLP, pp. 1363–1373, 2014.
 [BibTeX]